FOR AGES 3 YEARS TO 18 YEARS

 According to assessments of the African Journal of Ecology, the social organization of the white-tailed mongoose resembles that of solitary mongooses as both belong to the mongoose family.
 The ranges of the males and females overlap.

-In appearance, the white-tailed mongoose can be distinguished from the regular mongoose from its white-tipped tail and large size.
+In appearance, the white-tailed mongoose can be distinguished from the regular mongoose by its white-tipped tail and large size.
 Some differences in behavioral patterns can also be noticed.
-For instance, regular mongooses engage in digging burrows while the white-tailed mongooses dwell in dens.
+For instance, regular mongooses engage in digging burrows while white-tailed mongooses dwell in dens.
 However, their diets and predatory instincts are similar.

 Here at Kidadl, we have carefully created lots of interesting family-friendly animal facts for everyone to discover!
 Learn more about some other mammals including Sri Lankan elephant facts and Wolamute facts.